steven-tey/extrapolate/PR.md

     2. Then add `TUNNEL_URL` env variable and make it an empty string.
 You will edit this in your `.env.local` when developing locally as needed.
     3. If you haven't already added your `REPLICATE_API_TOKEN` env variable, you can do that now as well.
     4. Now redeploy your app on Vercel, and you should be good to go.

+### Additional

+  - You can use the Stripe CLI to test webhooks locally.
+More info [here](https://docs.stripe.com/webhooks#test-webhook).
+  - You can pull env variables from Vercel using `pnpm dlx vercel env pull`